Virtual Environments

 or SET

 command.
 The downfall is the variable isn't remembered across terminal sessions.
-A more popular way is using a package called python-dotenv, which gives you the ability to store these variables inside a file.
+A more popular way is using a package called , which gives you the ability to store these variables inside a file.
 If you plan on using version control with the python-dotenv

 method, please remember to hide your environment file in a .gitignore